-An osteoarthritis flare-up refers to a sudden and temporary increase in symptoms.
-The condition affects the joints’ cartilage, which is slippery tissue at the end of bones.
+An osteoarthritis flare-up is a sudden and temporary increase in symptoms.
+The condition affects the joints’ cartilage, which is slippery tissue at the ends of bones.

-In healthy joints, cartilage allows bones to move smoothly, but osteoarthritis (OA) causes the cartilage to wear away and the bones to rub together, leading to pain and stiffness.
+In healthy joints, cartilage allows bones to move smoothly.
+However, osteoarthritis causes the cartilage to wear away and the bones to rub together, leading to pain and stiffness.

-A flare-up can be brought on by several factors, including:
+A flare-up can result from several factors, including:

 - changes in the weather

-An OA flare-up leads to a sudden increase in symptoms.
-These may include:
+An osteoarthritis flare-up leads to a sudden increase in symptoms.
+These symptoms may include:

 Injury to the joint

-Injury or trauma to the joint can cause an increase in OA symptoms.
+Injury or trauma to the joint can worsen osteoarthritis symptoms.
 Joint injuries can result from: